 The Impact of Pesticides on Bees

 Pesticides can affect bees in a variety of ways.
-For example, neonicotinoid pesticides can disrupt bee behavior and navigation, making it harder for them to find food and return to their hives.
+For example, neonicotinoid pesticides can disrupt bee behavior and navigation.
+This makes it harder for them to find food and return to their hives.
 Neonicotinoids have also been shown to affect bee reproduction and reduce the number of queens produced in honeybee colonies.
 This can have significant impacts on the long-term health and survival of honeybee populations.

 The Enviromental Impact of Pesticides